 Lauric acid was also found to exert the strongest bactericidal activity against P. acnes, the bacteria that promotes inflammatory acne (25).

 10. Might Help Treat Psoriasis

-There is no direct relationship between coconut water and psoriasis.
-But coconut water can prevent dehydration, which can make your skin more vulnerable to issues like psoriasis (as dehydration prevents your body from eliminating toxins through your skin) (27).
+There is no direct relationship between coconut water and psoriasisi XA non-contagious autoimmune disorder where skin cells accumulate and develop into scales and dry, itchy areas But coconut water benefits the skin by preventing dehydration, which deteriorates skin health and can make your skin more vulnerable to issues like psoriasis (as dehydration prevents your body from eliminating toxins through your skin) (26).

 What Is The Detailed Nutritional Composition Of Coconut Water?

 |Amounts Per Selected Serving||%DV|